About Us

 All Voting’s Origins

 All Voting is Local started as an idea.
-In the wake of the disastrous ruling in the Shelby County v.
-Holder case and with state legislatures and Congress demonstrating an unwillingness to protect the right to vote (and in some cases, outright hostility to it), advocates were seeking new ways to fight for the right to vote.
+In the wake of the disastrous ruling in Shelby County v.
+Holder and with state legislatures and Congress demonstrating an unwillingness to protect the right to vote (and in some cases, outright hostility to it), advocates sought new ways to fight for the right to vote.
 In March 2018, our executive director, Hannah Fried, launched All Voting as a campaign of The Leadership Conference Education Fund, alongside the ACLU, the American Constitution Society, the Campaign Legal Center, and the Lawyers’ Committee for Civil Rights Under Law.
 Our mission was – and is – to build, hand in hand with impacted communities, sustained and locally tailored advocacy campaigns focused on state and local election officials.
-In the six years that followed, All Voting expanded to 50 dedicated staff, on the ground in eight states.
-During this period of growth, we also stepped into our own as an independent organization on June 1, 2022.
+In the four years that followed, All Voting expanded to 33 dedicated staff on the ground in eight states.
+During this period of growth, we took our first step as an independent organization on June 1, 2022.
 Shortly after, we launched our affiliate All Voting is Local Action (AVL Action), an organization aimed at enhancing our capabilities to tackle the most urgent challenges of our time by fighting for legislation and policies that expand and protect voter access.

-From the beginning, All Voting and AVL Action have uniquely and individually functioned to unite our on-the-ground initiatives with our in-house expertise in communications, policy, organizing, and data, to fight against voter suppression and election denial starting at the local level.
-Through the years, we’ve evolved from a concept to a powerhouse of more than 50 dedicated and experienced staff committed to empowering communities and ensuring everyone’s voice is heard.
-In the face of unprecedented challenges, our work continues to successfully expand access to the ballot for voters across our eight states.
+From the beginning, All Voting and AVL Action have uniquely and individually functioned to unite our on-the-ground initiatives with our in-house expertise in communications, policy, organizing, and data, fighting against voter suppression and election denial at the local level.
+Over the years, we’ve evolved from a concept to a powerhouse of more than 50 dedicated and experienced staff members committed to empowering communities and ensuring that everyone’s voice is heard.
+In the face of ongoing challenges, our work continues to successfully expand access to the ballot for voters across our eight states.

-Learn more about our wins across our states with our impact report from our first year as independent organizations.
+Learn more about our wins across our states with our 2024 impact report.